-Reimbursement policies go through a review every two years for updates to state contracts, or state, federal or CMS requirements.
-Additionally, updates may be made at any time if we are notified of a mandate change or due to an Empire business decision.
-When there is an update we will publish the most current policy at www.empireblue.com/nymedicaiddoc.
+Reimbursement policies undergo reviews for updates to state contracts, federal or CMS requirements.
+Additionally, updates may be made at any time if we are notified of a mandated change or due to an Empire business decision.
+We reserve the right to review and revise our policies when necessary.
+When there is an update we will publish the most current policies to our provider website.